Tyler-Gordon/Code-Exercise-NTT-DATA/README.md

 ## Testing
 ### How to run the tests:
-1. Clone or download this repository
-2. Use your terminal to navigate to the directory where it has downloaded
+1. Use your terminal to navigate to the directory where it has downloaded
-3. Use the command: `python test_groceryco_checkout.py` to run the checkout system
+2. Use the command: `python test_groceryco_checkout.py` to run the checkout system
-4. The output shows how many test cases passed and failed.
+3. The output shows how many test cases passed and failed.

 ### Modifying tests cases and values
 The tests are located in the `test_groceryco_checkout.py` file, and the associated input files (grocery list, prices, and promotions) are located under the `testing/` folder.
 These are used by the test cases as mock data.
 Modifying the mock data will likely cause tests to fail because of hardcoded expected results.